 Beddgelert is a pretty Welsh village within the beautiful Snowdonia National Park, with a friendly community and welcoming pubs.
 A 20-minute stroll along a riverside path from the village centre, and surrounded by 48-acres of private grounds, Sygun Cottage is a wonderful holiday retreat for couples to unwind and relax.
 Guests can make the most of the stunning scenery with leisurely rambles, challenging hikes or thrilling mountain bike rides; delve into the magic of the Sygun Copper Mine and take fun-filled day trips to Porthmadog and Caernarfon.

-"Pine Cottage" is a 1 bed holiday Cottage sleeping up to 2 guests in Caernarfonshire.
+"Igamogam" is a 3 bed holiday Cottage sleeping up to 5 guests in Caernarfonshire.
 The lovely quiet village of Penygroes is situated around six miles from the historic castle town of Caernarfon, bordering the Snowdonia National Park with beautiful scenic walks and mountain views easily accessible.
 A good selection of shops,...

 "Llety'r Bugail 2" is a 1 bed holiday Lodge sleeping up to 2 guests in Caernarfonshire.
 Llarug is a delightful village in North Wales, resting south of the River Seiont.
 Lying in the foothills of the Snowdonia Mounatin Range, Llanrug makes a wonderful base for walkers looking to explore this unspoilt area, as well as visit the...